gnshb/assn-cli/README.md

 - Setup credentials: `sh ~/.assn-cli/init.sh 'username' 'password'`

-Note: make sure to escape quotes and double quotes when you setup your password with a backslash `\`
+Note: make sure to escape double quotes when you setup your password with a backslash `\`.
+If your password has single quotes, use double quotes to enclose it.